HarsimranSingh7/tinyvit-reproduction/README.md

 ## Implementation of TinyViT-5M Architecture

-I've successfully implemented the TinyViT-5M architecture as described in the paper.
+Successfully implemented the TinyViT-5M architecture as described in the paper.
 The implementation includes:

 1. **Building Blocks (models/blocks.py)**:
    - PatchEmbed: Converts images to patch embeddings